 9. Name two popular Java development frameworks for creating microservices.

 There are a number of Java frameworks for microservices development on the market today; two of the most popular are Spring Boot and Eclipse MicroProfile.
+Don't fall for the Java microservice myth that Spring Boot and the Eclipse MicroProfile are the only players in the game though.
+There are many competitors.

 10. What is CD?